sachingrover211/linux-installation/installations.md

 	- `desktop-file-install eclipse.desktop` \*
 	- copy and paste the file at `/usr/share/applications`

-Now to test it run eclipse
+Now to test it run eclipse from the menu.

 ####Apache
 To install latest apache version idea is - Do not try this.
 For one reason Apache installation needs Apache Portable Runtime Library, and which does not install with out of the box version of GCC, it needs gcc-5 compiler where as the version available is gcc-v4.8.4.